How the Disney Rider Switch Program Works

 You’re looking at four thrill seekers and a girl in a Pluto hat who used Rider Switch to sit out of Tower of Terror.

-That’s exactly what the Rider Switch program is for.
+That's exactly what Rider Switch is for.

 Here's everything you need to know about how it works, when to use it, and what to expect.